While Donald Trump Jr. Was Emailing Last Year, Republicans Were Being Convinced Of The Trump 'Pivot'

 Four hours later, a little past 9 p.m., Trump announced — reading from the teleprompter — “I am going to give a major speech on probably Monday of next week and we're going to be discussing all of the things that have taken place with the Clintons.
 I think you're going to find it very informative and very, very interesting.”

-Trump didn’t give that speech the next week, in which the Pulse Nightclub shooting that took place in the early hours of Sunday, June 12, became the focus of the country and the campaigns.
+Trump didn’t give that speech the next week, during which the Pulse nightclub shooting that took place in the early hours of Sunday, June 12, became the focus of the country and the campaigns.

 Since the release of the emails, some have raised the question of whether that section of the June 7 speech had anything to do with the upcoming meeting at Trump Tower.
 White House spokesperson Sarah Huckabee Sanders has disclaimed any connection between the meeting and Trump’s promise of a damaging speech.
-Just days before, Hillary Clinton had delivered an extremely critical, widely viewed speech and the speech that Trump did ultimately give on June 22 culled from Peter Schweizer’s book Clinton Cash, which does centers on the dealings of the Clinton Foundation and the Clinton Global Initiative.
-(The book is a favorite of now-White House aide and frequent speechwriter Stephen Miller, who would sometimes read passages aloud during speeches on the trail in the spring of 2016.)
+Just days before, Hillary Clinton had delivered an extremely critical, widely viewed speech, and the speech that Trump did ultimately give on June 22 culled from Peter Schweizer’s book Clinton Cash — which centers on the dealings of the Clinton Foundation and the Clinton Global Initiative.
+(The book is a favorite of now-White House aide and frequent speechwriter Stephen Miller, who would sometimes read passages aloud during speeches on the campaign trail in the spring of 2016.)

-But there’s no clearer sign of just how much energy and effort Republicans were putting toward Trump than the actual day of the meeting between Trump associates and the Russian lawyer.
+But there’s no clearer sign of just how much energy and effort Republicans were channeling toward Trump than the actual day of the meeting between Trump associates and the Russian lawyer.

-Reince Priebus, at the time the RNC chairman and now the White House chief of staff, was in New York City, visiting Trump Tower.
-Manafort called into a closed-door House Republican conference as other Trump allies with ties to GOP lawmakers — Rick Dearborn and former Speaker Newt Gingrich — tried to convince reluctant lawmakers that it was time to get on board with Trump (who they insisted was done going after the federal judge).
+Reince Priebus, the then-RNC chair and now-White House chief of staff, was in New York visiting Trump Tower.
+Manafort called into a closed-door House Republican conference as other Trump allies with ties to GOP legislators — Rick Dearborn and former speaker Newt Gingrich — tried to convince reluctant lawmakers that it was time to get on board with Trump (who, they insisted, was done going after the federal judge).

 Later that day, major Republican donors got a similar spiel at a finance meeting at the Four Seasons Hotel.
 Trump, Manafort, and Priebus were among the attendees — as were John Catsimatidis, Chris Christie, and Woody Johnson.

 Trump himself spoke to the wealthy Republicans — whom he had repeatedly bashed during the campaign — and talked a big game.
 He not only expressed confidence in winning the general election, but also announced that he could put traditionally blue states like New York in play for the party.
-Many of the donors in attendance had previously backed another GOP candidate in the primary but were getting on board with Trump’s candidacy with the repeated promises of the big “pivot” from Trump allies.
+Many of the donors in attendance had backed other GOP candidates in the primary, but were getting on board with Trump’s candidacy with the repeated promises of the big “pivot” from Trump allies.
 The conservative agenda — and defeating Hillary Clinton — was worth it, the argument went.

-And, critically it seemed at the time, the Trump campaign was ready to part with the Lewandowski era of the campaign.
+And, critically, it seemed at the time that the Trump campaign was ready to part with the Lewandowski era of the campaign.

 The next week, Priebus would tell Trump “that relations between [the RNC] and Mr. Lewandowski had become increasingly strained, and that a change would be welcome,” according to a New York Times story at the time.